Healthycell REM Sleep Review

 Healthycell81

-As you can see, it appears to be another win for Healthycell.
+As you can see, it appears to be another good result for the week I took the Healthycell.
 An average of 81 is really good for me, based on previous experience of endlessly inspecting my data.

-But if both the total sleep time and the overall sleep score were so good, why didn’t I feel so refreshed that week?
+If both the total sleep time and the overall sleep score were so good, why didn’t I feel so refreshed that week though?

 3. REM sleep, deep sleep and restless time

-Time to take a deeper dive.
-This is where I found a possible explanation for my lack of refreshed feeling.
-But ironically, it’s in the data which I know is hardest to trust – the sleep stages.
+The sleep stages data is where I found a possible explanation for my lack of refreshed feeling.
+However, it’s also the data which I know is hardest to trust because I can’t verify it myself.

 Table 3